kisstkondoros/codemetrics/README.md

 ### Change Log
 - 1.0.0
   - Configuration properties has been renamed and listed in extension manifest
+  - New property CodeLensHiddenUnder introduced to be able to hide uninteresting code lenses
 - 0.5.0
   - Commands to alter code metrics behaviour added (toggle code metrics and toggle code lenses for arrow functions)
 - 0.4.1